weiqi-luo/Machine-Learning-Algorithm/README.md

 ### 2.3 Learning gait pattern for a humanoid robot using Reinforcement Learning

-The aim of the task is to control a mobile robot so that it moves forward with a reasonable walking pattern without the help of Matlab toolbox.
-Two sub-tasks are implemented:
+The aim of the task is to control a mobile robot so that it moves forward with a reasonable walking pattern.
+Two sub-tasks are solved:

 - Assume full knowledge of the Markov decision process (MDP), apply policy iteration to learn the optimal policy.